 Barnes, R. (2018).
 Environmental rights in marine spaces.
 In S. Bogojevic, & R. Rayfuse (Eds.), Environmental rights in Europe and beyondBloomsbury Publishing

 Principles for fisheries management in areas beyond national jurisdiction—the essential role of incentive-based approaches

 Anderson, J., Asche, F., Barnes, R., Bush, S., Gentner, B., Hufflett, C., …Wachowicz, K. (2018).
 Principles for fisheries management in areas beyond national jurisdiction—the essential role of incentive-based approaches.
-World Wildlife Fund
+Washington, DC: World Wildlife Fund

 Professor Barnes' research mainly focuses on the interface between the law of the sea and other areas of law, and with other academic disciplines, such as politics, geography, economics and marine biology.

 He is particularly interested in the governance of marine resources and energy, the management of areas beyond national jurisdiction, the legal implications of Brexit for the marine sector, the use of disputed sea areas, especially around islands, and human rights protection at sea.